grettke/help/help.md

 </tbody>
 </table>

-They are separate and distinct operations and are defined as such.
+They are separate and distinct operations.

-The last logical action is the activity of &ldquo;Programming&rdquo;.
-It is a combination of three 3 activities listed above combined with the configuration of EMACS to do so.
-This is an interactive activity performed Sysop.
-The results of Sysop&rsquo;s activities are contained within the document.
-Those contents are input for the activities here.
+&ldquo;Programming&rdquo; is logically an activity that is the combination of these 3 activites.
+It is interactively performed by Sysop.
+It is not a distinct or isolated operation.
+Results of one activity exist here and serve as inputs to another activity.

 ## Org-Mode Exemple Complet Minimal